by Deborah Miller

 At lunch the other day, I watched her face soften and her eyes close over a spoonful of strawberry ice cream.
 For that one bite, she was having a full and meaningful moment.
 My heart twinged a little and I blinked back tears.
 The CNA standing beside us placed her hand on my shoulder and gave it a light squeeze.

 As she cut and handed out slices, she reminded us not to take a bite until the hostess, her, had picked up her fork.
 She had barely lifted the fork before we were shoveling pie in our mouths.
-She started laughing as she yelled out “April Fools” just as we were realizing she had used salt instead of sugar as a joke.
+She started laughing as she yelled out “April Fools” just as we were realizing she had used salt instead of sugar.
 Instead of making us another pie, she and Dad drove us up to the Dairy Bar on Franklin Street for ice cream cones.
 Everybody came home happy and it became an often-told, always laughed-at family story.

 Face it, Mom, Home Economics degree aside, you never really were a very good cook, but you could stretch a pound of hamburger into next week and knew that Campell’s Soup was the secret ingredient for every casserole.
 Feeding a family of 6 in those days meant dinner was routine and predictable.
-Tuna casserole, hot dogs, spaghetti, “It Smells to Heaven” (which only smelled heavenly, but tasted terrible), chicken casserole, meatloaf, and a Sunday roast that went in the oven before we left for church that was cooked-to-well-done-shoe-leather by the time we got home.
+Tuna casserole, hot dogs, spaghetti, “It Smells to Heaven” (which only smelled heavenly, but tasted terrible), Hambologa, chicken casserole, meatloaf, and a Sunday roast that went in the oven before we left for church and was cooked-to-well-done-shoe-leather by the time we got home.
 But, we never went hungry and we always had dinner together.
-It was one of the family rules.
+It was a family rules.
 That, and when we had chicken, Daddy always got the breast.

 It was a borderline joke the year we compiled a family cookbook.
 I mean, who really wants the recipe for tuna casserole made with frozen peas, and Saltines?
 The goal was really to capture the handful of family favorites –Christmas Pie, cobbler, Mudhens, fruit compote, and baked rice – and to showcase how we’d each developed our own culinary skills in spite of, or maybe because of, growing up in a Betty Crocker world.